nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

-By virtue of private inheritance, Timer's public `onTick` function becomes private in `Widget`, and we keep it there when we redeclare it.
+By virtue of private inheritance, `Timer`'s public `onTick` function becomes `private` in `Widget`, and we keep it there when we redeclare it.
+What's more, putting `onTick` in the `public` interface would mislead clients into thinking they could call it, and that would violate Item 18.

 #### use composition

-We'd just declare a private nested class inside `Widget` that would publicly inherit from `Timer`, redefine `onTick` there, and put an object of that type inside `Widget`.
+We can just declare a `private` nested class inside `Widget` that would `publicly` inherit from `Timer`, redefine `onTick` there, and put an object of that type inside `Widget`:

 ```c++
 class Widget {